wheretocode/WhereToCode/documentation/Technology.md

 - Firebase for Authentication

 **What are the costs and benefits of using this solution?**
+Benefit is relying on Firebase to provide security measures, and having a simplified JWT structure that allows us to easily access authenticated user profiles.
+There are also multiple ways to easily integrate other registration methods such as by phone number or using 3rd party accounts such as Github, Facebook, Google.
+Cost is considering any 3rd party vendor lock-ins, and how it affects users if we needed to migrate to another auth provider.

 ---
 ### ​Google Maps Location Finder